 That’s everything you need to know about Fortnite Battle Royale.
 But to clear up any confusion, think as Fortnite as two games.

 Because Fortnite: Save The World itself is not free.
 It’s a paid game but not nearly as popular as it’s Battle Royale spin-off.
 It’s currently quite expensive, and in our view, not worth buying at this point.
-Why?
-Because it will be going free-to-play sometime in 2018.
-Our advice is to download and play Fortnite Battle Royale for free now, and wait for the free release of Fortnite: Save The World later this year if you’re interested.
+Our advice is to download and play Fortnite Battle Royale for free now, and wait for the free release of Fortnite: Save The World at some point if you’re interested.